aserto-dev/topaz-samples/gdrive/README.md

 # Topaz Google Drive Sample

-> **CREDITS**: This content is an adoption of the [OpenFGA Google Drive Sample Store](https://github.com/openfga/sample-stores/blob/main/stores/gdrive/README.md) to demonstrate and compare how this scenario can be implemented and achieved using Topaz.
+> **CREDITS**: This content is an adaptation of the [OpenFGA Google Drive Sample Store](https://github.com/openfga/sample-stores/blob/main/stores/gdrive/README.md) to demonstrate and compare how this scenario can be implemented and achieved using Topaz.

 ## Table of Content